ec-jrc/re3gistry/README.md

 > Reference codes can be sets of permissible values for a data field or to provide a reference or context for the data being exchanged between applications.
 Examples of reference codes are enumerations, controlled vocabularies, taxonomies, thesauri or, simply, ‘lists of things’.

 Licensed under the **[EUPL](http://ec.europa.eu/idabc/eupl.html)**, Re3gistry is an open-source project that can be deployed and further developed by contributors from any sector, check out the Re3gistry Governance and contribution guidelines below.
+A copy of the license is available in the repository's [LICENSE](https://github.com/ec-jrc/re3gistry/blob/master/LICENSE) file.

 ## What Re3gistry offers you?